-Research shows that green buildings play a role in boosting our indoor environments and, in turn, creating higher satisfaction, enhanced well-being, and increased productivity for people.
+Research shows that green structures play a role in boosting our indoor environments and creating higher satisfaction, enhanced well-being, and increased productivity for people.
 These psychological benefits improve our livelihoods, leading to happier and more profitable businesses on top of environmental action.

 As the costs for sustainable building materials and products continue to drop, green building will continue to a hot construction trend in 2019.
-It will not only be cost-effective for construction, but also be the best solution for solving our environmental and health issues.
+It will not only be cost-effective for construction but also be the best solution for solving our environmental and health issues.